Uni.lu

 The Lab

-Our main mission is to foster collaboration among scholars of the department, to promote research in Cultural Data Science as a comprehensive approach to the application of computational methods in the humanities, and to advance the analysis of (digital) culture from a scholarly point of view.
+Our main mission is to foster collaboration among scholars of the department, to promote research in Computational Cultural Studies as a comprehensive approach to the application of computational methods in the humanities, and to advance the analysis of digital culture from a scholarly point of view.
 In doing so, we are driven by a critical curiosity and open to everyone.

 The lab serves four primary functions: